fabrylab/pyTFM/docs/addon_tutorial.rst

 The mask type used to calculate strain energy and contractillity is called "force measures".
 Select this mask and draw a circle around all deformations and forces that you think belong to the cell colony.
-The area you encircle is typically large then the cell colony itself.
+The area you encircle is typically large than the cell colony itself.
 You don't need to fill the area you have encircle.
 This is done automatically.
 However, if you see the "no mask found in frame .." warning message in the console, you should first make sure that there is no gap in the circle that you drew.
 I drew the mask like this: